BradleyData/CodeFundament/documentation/api.md

 Generates HTML reports that make fixing unit tests simpler.
 (Simpler does not mean "not painful".
 TDD is helpful)
 ### acceptanceTests
 Runs the full suite of acceptance tests and generates HTML reports.
+### restartServer
+Forces the Node server to restart.
+In Windows with WSL2 there is a bug with file times being ignored. ts-node-dev watches the source files and when they change it reconverts the Typescript to Javascript and restarts the Node server.
+That process does not work without file modification times.
+This script is a work-around so you don't have to restart the entire container.
+To automate this, see the VSCode [installation](installation.md#visual-studio-code) and [first run](installation.md#first-run) instructions.
 ## Directory Structure
 All of the code is in a volume mounted to **app**.
 Everything else is part of the container and will be reset when the container is restarted/rebuilt.
 ### app/acceptanceTests